mpi4py/mpi4py/docs/source/intro.rst

     for message passing.
 It does permit interactive parallel runs, which are useful for learning and debugging.

-  + It provides an interface suitable for basic parallel programing.
+  + It provides an interface suitable for basic parallel programming.
     There is not full support for defining new communicators or process topologies.